nicholascirigliano/nicholascirigliano.github.io/index.md

 ---
 title: Nicholas Cirigliano
-MSBA student at The College of William & Mary
+description: MSBA student at The College of William & Mary
 ---